 9. The tenant was not present or represented at the hearing and I was unable to reach him by telephone at [REDACTED].
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
 10. According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he has been properly served.
 11. As the tenant was properly served, and any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in his absence.
-12. The landlord amended her application at the hearing and stated that she is now seeking a total claim of rent in the amount of \$1,196.00 and that she is also seeking to retain the full value of the \$435.00 security deposit against monies owed by the tenant.
+12. The landlord amended her application at the hearing and stated that she is now seeking a total claim of rent in the amount of \$4,350.00 for rent that is due and not paid for February through April 2023.
+Landlord1 also clarified that she is seeking to retain the full value of the \$1,000.00 security deposit against monies owed by the tenant.

-Issue 1: Payment of Rent (\$1,196.50)
+Issue 1: Payment of Rent (\$4,350.00)